ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 Finally, since it is no longer a primop, ``dataToTag#`` will be moved from ``GHC.Prim`` to ``GHC.Magic``.
 It will remain re-exported from ``GHC.Exts``.

+..
+  TODO: Specify syntax for the (NO)?DENEST pragmas

 Examples